 This is an excellent app to use in conjunction with the previously mentioned IFTTT, as you could run timeStats with your social media or entertainment apps and have them automatically close after a certain amount of time used or after a number of times being opened.

 Modern society has caused women to increase their productivity professionally.
 And be more efficient with personal responsibilities.
 Moving with speed and efficiency is as important as ever.
 Let go of the lag and get with the times of tech-assisted time savers.
-Would love any suggestions you might want to share of your time-saving tech tools.
+I would love any suggestions you might want to share your time-saving tech tools.